Basic Approach

 Fire Countermeasures

-We have equipped our refineries and plants with fire extinguishing equipment, such as large chemical firefighting vehicles, high-altitude water cannon vehicles, and high-capacity foam water cannon systems, for response in the event of a major fire.
+We have equipped our refineries and plants with fire extinguishing equipment, such as large chemical firefighting vehicles, high-altitude chemical water cannon vehicles, and high-capacity foam water cannon systems, for response in the event of a major fire.

 Our facilities also have disaster response vessels with firefighting capabilities to respond to fires at sea.